- FAFSA Information

 Vanguard University is a proud member of the Council for Christian Colleges and Universities (CCCU) and participates in the Tuition Waiver Exchange Program (TWEP).
 This program is open to undergraduate dependents of full-time faculty, staff and administrators who have one full year of employment and offers the opportunity for dependents to attend another participating CCCU member school.
 Vanguard offers one waiver per year with a maximum of four on campus each year.
 There is no cost for the student in applying for and receiving this waiver.
 The waiver covers full tuition only.
 All non-tuition charges (e.g., room, board, and fees) are the responsibility of the student.
 You can learn more about this program and find a list of participating member institutions on the CCCU TWEP website.

-Vanguard is also a member of The Tuition Exchange Inc. (TEI), a non-faith based organization with over 600 participating member institutions.
+Vanguard is also a member of the Tuition Exchange, a non-faith-based organization with over 600 participating member institutions.
 This program is literally an exchange program in that each institution must maintain a balance between students sent to other schools (“exports”) and students received on the exchange (“imports”).
-The Vanguard family receiving the waiver is required to pay a $35 annual fee for participation in the Tuition Exchange program.
+The Vanguard family receiving the waiver is required to pay a $45 annual fee for participation in the Tuition Exchange program.
 Most scholarships cover four years of undergraduate education as long as the student meets necessary institutional standards.
-Scholarships cover full tuition, one-half tuition for a non-resident at a public institution or a rate set by The Tuition Exchange.
+Scholarships cover full tuition, one-half tuition for a non-resident at a public institution or a rate set by the Tuition Exchange.
 All non-tuition charges (e.g., room, board, and fees) are the responsibility of the student.

 Work Study jobs are available to students who still have unmet need after traditional financial aid has been awarded.
 Work study jobs are typically on campus.
 The wages earned from work study are not counted toward student income when you file the following years FAFSA, so they are a way to reduce your expected family contribution, while still having a part time job.
-For further information about on campus work study positions, contact the careers center: https://www.vanguard.edu/resources/career-serviceshttp://www.vanguard.edu/career/
+For further information about on campus work study positions, contact Career Services.

 If you have not worked on campus previously, you must submit the following information to the Payroll Office before you begin working: